Samsung/tizen-docs/docs/application/dotnet/guides/applications/uiapplication/application_lifecycle.md

 using Tizen.Sensor;
 ```

 The main class of the application is defined as `Program`.
 In this case, the `Program` class derives from the `NUIApplication` object.
-The `Accelerometer` handle is declared in the main class to use it in all lifecycle callbacks.
+The `Accelerometer` handle is declared in the main class to use it in all life cycle callbacks.
 The `OnCreate()` method uses `Tizen.Log.Info` to print information in `dlogutil` tool.
-For more information on logging system in the `Tizen`, see [Log Viewer](../../../../native/guides/error/system-logs.md#dlogutil). `OnCreate()` method initializes the UI and the `Accelerometer` component:
+For more information on logging system in the `Tizen`, see [log viewer](../../../../native/guides/error/system-logs.md#dlogutil). `OnCreate()` method initializes the UI and the `Accelerometer` component:

 ```csharp
 class Program : NUIApplication